danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 The basic web audio p5.sound library is used in the sample code.
 It includes features like audio input, sound file playback, audio analysis, and synthesis.[^Audio]

-The library should be included in the HTML file (as demonstrated in Chapter 1, "Getting Started") so we can use the corresponding functions such as `p5.AudioIn()` and `getLevel()`.
+The library should be included in the HTML file (as demonstrated in Chapter 1, "Getting started") so we can use the corresponding functions such as `p5.AudioIn()` and `getLevel()`.

 Like a button, you first declare the object, e.g. `let mic;`, and then set up the input source (usualy a computer microphone) and start to listen to the audio input (see the two lines in `setup()`).
 When the entire sample code is executed, a popup screen from the browser will ask for permission to access the audio source.
 This audio capture only works if access is granted.